Demolition Man 4K Ultra HD Blu-ray Review

 Extras included in this disc:

-- Director Marco Brambilla & Screenwriter Daniel Waters: New audio commentary.
+- Audio Commentary with Director Marco Brambilla & Screenwriter Daniel Waters: New commentary providing detailed insights.

-- Marco Brambilla & Producer Joel Silver: Archive commentary.
+- Audio Commentary with Director Marco Brambilla & Producer Joel Silver: Archival fast-paced commentary.

 - Demolition Design: Interview with production designer David L. Snyder.